 Place all data in memory regions accessible to only one thread at a time.

-Use languages and those language features that provide a robust sequential protection paradigm to protect against data corruption
+Use languages and those language features that provide a robust synchronization mechanism to protect against data corruption.

 Use operating system primitives, such as the POSIX locking primitives for synchronization, to develop a protocol following the principles of the Ada “protected” or Java “synchronized” paradigm.

 Where order of access is important for correctness, implement blocking and releasing paradigms, or provide a test in the same protected region to check for correct order and generate errors if the test fails.

+Where facilities such as “atomic” or “volatile” exist, use such mechanisms to achieve the necessary atomicity of concurrent accesses.

 6.61.6 Implications for language design and evolution